-Best Preschool Toys For The Holidays has arrived to make your life a little easier this year.
-We have updated our top 10 fun but yet educational toys of the season.
+Best Preschool Toys For The Holidays has arrived to make your life a little easier.
+We have updated our top 10 fun but yet educational toys just for you.

 Works On: Vocabulary, Social Skills, Turn-Taking